 Queenie holds research & project management experiences from England and Hong Kong.
 She worked with educators in the UK on literacy intervention programmes to support primary school children with reading & spelling difficulties.
 Her dissertation also explored students’ reading motivation and enjoyment from the psychological perspective.
 Prior to CEL, Queenie worked at the Department of Education Policy and Leadership at The Education University of Hong Kong, where she investigated youth belonging and Hong Kong secondary school students’ aspirations for the future.

 Queenie received her BSc (Hons) Psychology degree from the University of Bath, United Kingdom.
-She is a freelance artist in children's illustrations and a consultant in developing the diversity & inclusion agenda at educational institutions.
+She is a freelance artist in children's illustrations and consultant in developing the diversity & inclusion agenda at educational institutions.